14 Holiday Actions for Health

 So why not volunteer your “digital voice” or “actions”?

-We at Salud America! invite you to take or start these 14 actions to promote health equity for Latino and all families this holiday season!
+We at Salud America! invite you to take or start these 14 actions to promote health for Latino and all families this holiday season!

 1. Help Prevent Birth Defects: Add a Warning Label on Unfortified Corn Masa Flour